flox/flox/cli/flox/doc/flox-pull.md

 The remote environment is specified in the form `<owner/name>`, and it may optionally be preceded by `-r`.

-When updating an environment that has already been pulled, `-d` specifies which environment to update.
+When pulling an environment that has already been pulled, `-d` specifies which environment to sync.
+If `-d` is not specified and the current directory contains an environment, that environment is synced.
 `-f` may only be specified in this case, forceably updating the environment locally even if there are local changes not reflected in the remote environment.
 `<owner/name>` may not be specified in this case, as it would have been